 - If you are diagnosed by a plan provider with the following chronic condition(s) identified below and meet certain criteria, you may be eligible for special supplemental benefits for the chronically ill.

-- o Dementia
+- Dementia

-- o Chronic alcohol and other drug dependence
+- Chronic alcohol and other drug dependence

-- o Stroke
+- Stroke

 - Neurological disorders

 - Chronic and disabling mental health conditions

 - Chronic lung disorders

-- o HIV/AIDS
+- HIV/AIDS

 - Severe hematologic disorders

 - End-stage renal disease (ESRD)

-- o End-stage liver disease
+- End-stage liver disease

-- o Diabetes
+- Diabetes

-- o Chronic heart failure
+- Chronic heart failure

 - Cardiovascular disorders

-- o Cancer
+- Cancer

 - Autoimmune disorders

-- o Cognitive decline/impairment
+- Cognitive decline/impairment

-- o Hyperlipidemia
+- Hyperlipidemia

-- Osteoarthritis
+- \circ Osteoarthritis

-- o Hypertension
+- Hypertension

 - Please go to the Companion Care and Flexible Benefit rows in the below Medical Benefits Chart for further detail.

 - Please contact us to find out exactly which benefits you may be eligible for.